pennatil/Analysis-Notes/README.md

   5. Get the files you need
 * Typeset (Build) it yourself from source.
 Take a look at the [Building](#Building) section

-New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTex, just get the files from the "Output" folder.
+New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTex, just get the files from the "PDF" folder.

 UPDATE: As of 21.05.2014 new PDFs are generated on a daily basis (at around 2:30 AM), so this page always contains the latest ones.